 This is a very simple, adaptable dish that cooks up quickly.
 If you don’t have time to make the berberé spice mixture, you can change the flavoring entirely and use curry powder or garam masala; you may need to adjust the amount to taste.
 Also feel free to substitute the turnips with potatoes or any other root vegetable.

-- 1 pound small turnips
+- 1 pound small turnips (may substitute potatoes or sweet potatoes)

 - 1 medium onion, chopped